AJWest22/MS2-submission/README.md

 <img src="images/shots.png">
 </details>

-Testing 3: As a user I want the ability to rotate my armies so I can place them successfully
+Testing 3: As a user I want the ability to rotate my armies so I have an alternative way of placing them

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|